The Khao-San Road

 China Town

-Situated close to the main Railway station (see Map).
-You will find there an interesting market, food, restaurants and unique atmosphere.
-Even more animated and decorated on the Chinese new year.
-Video walk in China town
+China Town is a large area, beside the river Chao Phraya (see Map).
+You will find here an interesting market, restaurants, some temples and a unique atmosphere.
+It is even more animated and decorated on the Chinese new year.
+Video of a walk in China town

 Vimanmek Mansion